 Level I Offenses/Prohibited Conduct Level I Disciplinary Consequences Accessing restricted areas.
 Any act of disruptive, unruly behavior, including non-compliance and insubordination that interferes with the teacher's/staff's ability to communicate effectively with the students within the school Any violations of "Standards for Student Conduct".
-Any violations of the student Dress and Grooming codes.
+Any violations of the school's Acceptable Use Agreement Policy.
+Any violations of the Student Dress and Grooming codes.
 Engaging in offensive conduct of a sexual nature, whether verbal or physical, directed toward another student or any other person.
 Failing to comply with directives of school personnel.
 Failing to attend or skipping any assigned class or tutorial sessions during school hours.
 Inappropriate physical contact not defined as a Level II or Level III offense. i.e. pushing, tripping.
 Inappropriate public displays of affection, including hand holding, kissing or hugging.
-Inot being in the assigned location by a teacher or administrator.
+Not being in the assigned location by a teacher or administrator.
 Parking infractions or violations of campus vehicle operation regulations.
 Possessing a laser pointer on school property or at school-sponsored events.
-Possessing or use of any electronic device(s) without permission/prior approval during school hours. (i.e., cellular phone, Smartwatch, Fit-Bit, pager, iPad/tablet, CD player; MP3 player; iPod; Game Boy; Nintendo; or other video, listening, or entertainment device) Posting materials or holding student gatherings without school approval.
+Possessing/distributing/exhibiting/transmitting obscene materials, including pornography.
+Possession or use of any electronic device(s) without permission/prior approval during school hours. (i.e., cellular phone, Smartwatch, Fit-Bit, pager, iPad/tablet, CD player; MP3 player; iPod; Game Boy; Nintendo; or other video, listening, or entertainment device) Posting materials or holding student gatherings without school approval.
 Profanity/obscene gestures toward other students.
 Throwing any object that is not considered an illegal weapon that can cause bodily injury or property damage.
-Use of Abusive, Obscene, Offensive or Profane Language and/or Gestures verbally or in writing toward another student: i.e. name calling or derogatory statements that may disrupt the learning environment.
-Use of a skateboard, scooter, and/or roller blades are strictly prohibited while on scho 1st Offense: After School Detention 2nd Offense: In- School Suspension 3rd Offense: 2 days In-School Suspension
+Use of Abusive, Obscene, Offensive or Profane Language and/or Gestures verbally or in writing toward another student: i.e. nam 1st Offense: After School Detention 2nd Offense: In-School Suspension 3rd Offense: 2 days In-School Suspension